som-shahlab/meds_reader/docs/source/supported.rst

 Data Types
 -----------

-MEDS is a very flexible format in that Events can have arbitrary custom properties of arbitrary type.
+MEDS is a very flexible format in that Events can have arbitrary custom properties of arbitrary pyarrow types.

-meds_reader only supports a finite subset of additional types.
+However, meds_reader currently only supports some pyarrow types.
+The supported types are listed below:

 .. role:: python(code)
    :language: python